department-of-veterans-affairs/va.gov-team/products/identity/Products/2024 Operational Support Projects.md

-This next set of projects is the Identity Team helping other VA.gov teams or supporting larger VA initiatives that touch the Identity space.
+This next set of projects reflect anticipated cases of the Identity Team supporting other VA.gov teams and/or supporting larger VA initiatives that touch the Identity space.

 | Project Name          | What is It?       | Why Are We Doing It? | PM |
 | :------------- |:------------- | :----- | :----- |